seed-labs/seed-emulator/client/README.md

-seedsim-client
+seedemu-client
 ---

-This is a work-in-progress prototype of the seedsim client.
+This is a work-in-progress prototype of the seedemu client.

 What's working: